Host Plant Network

 These findings suggest that some native species may serve as lawn alternatives!
 Now we’re testing them outdoors to see how they perform in real neighborhoods.
 Parkways may be ideal spots to create habitat corridors for pollinators, and growing native plants from seeds may be an easy, effective way to do it.

-How does this contribute to research?
+How does this project contribute to research?

 What are habitat corridors and stepping stones?